Arm and shoulder acne is a common problem that can be very unpleasant.

 Another type of back and shoulder acne is what is called acne mechanica.
 It is caused by friction over the skin, especially in hot conditions.
 Acne mechanica develops when heat is trapped against the body for a prolonged period and sweat blocks the hair follicle resulting in comedone formation.
 If there is also sustained pressure or repetitive friction, the pores are irritated and become inflamed, so papules and pustules develop.

 With Keratosis Pilaris, excess keratin (a protein) and dead skin cells stick together and block hair follicles causing pores to widen, forming multiple tiny bumps on the skin, most commonly on the upper arms or thigh.
 These bumps may be white, red or skin-coloured and can look a bit like goose bumps or plucked chicken skin.
 The skin tends to feel rough, like sandpaper.

 There is a strong hereditary link with keratosis pilaris and this type of shoulder and arm acne usually first presents in childhood.
 It often gets worse during adolescence then improves towards and during adulthood.
 It is often associated with dry skin conditions such as eczema.
 It is extremely common, affecting 1 in 3 people but is completely harmless and not contagious.

 Allergic reactions can also cause shoulder acne.
 Laundry detergent, fabric softeners, body lotion and moisturisers, shampoos and conditioners can all lead to outbreaks.

 Treatment for shoulder acne tends to be similar, whatever the underlying cause or type of acne.
 The aim is to remove any excess oils, sweat and bacteria without irritating the skin.
 As the skin over the shoulder and upper back is tougher than on the face, you can use more powerful treatments than with facial acne.

+You can find out more in the shoulder acne treatment article.
 Unfortunately, there is no quick fix for shoulder acne – it usually takes a few weeks of using these treatments to notice an improvement, so don’t give up too quickly.
 If there is no improvement after around six weeks, visit your doctor and see what they can recommend.

 Other things that can cause shoulder acne include:

 There are many myths about shoulder acne that are not true.
-Acne is not:
+Acne is NOT:

 Arm and shoulder acne is usually not serious but it can make people feel very self conscious.
-It is not one of those things you just have to put up with and hope you will grown out of, visit the arm acne treatment section for ideas on things that can help
+It is not one of those things you just have to put up with and hope you will grown out of, visit the arm acne treatment section for ideas on things that can help.